 - Are you aligned with Grateful Living’s mission, vision, and values?

 - Are you able to host one Grateful Gathering per month?
-Generally, hosts can expect to spend between two and four hours each month coordinating, in addition to the time each meeting will take.
+Generally, hosts can expect to spend between one to three hours each month planning and organizing the gathering.
 We encourage prospective hosts to clearly and realistically consider whether they have space for this commitment in a way that will allow them to show up fully and with joy and that will honor the interest of their group in regularly convening.

-- Are you willing to fulfill the role of a host, which includes planning (scheduling a venue, promoting the Grateful Gathering, collecting resources), facilitating meetings, and managing communication between meetings with participants and A Network for Grateful Living?
+- Are you willing to fulfill the role of a host, which includes planning (scheduling a venue, promoting the Grateful Gathering, collecting resources), facilitating meetings, and managing communication between meetings with participants and Grateful Living?

 - Can you commit to showing up authentically with your personal experience of Grateful Living, honoring that this is your primary role as a host?
 You do not need to be an expert in Grateful Living or an expert facilitator.
 Your role as host is not to actively present or teach, but rather to be present, thoughtful, and self-aware; to listen actively; and to hold space for your experience and those of others.